sl-knowledge/meta-blocks/README.md

 - Build small, focused components
 - Keep each component simple and reusable
 - Combine them easily for new apps
-- Let AI help with the integration and build each component
+- Let AI help with the integration

 ## 2. Component Examples
 ```python